tushar885/itt_assignments/readme.md

-# Problem Statement: Reorder Delivery Packages
+### Problem Statement:

-You are tasked with reorganizing a list of delivery packages for a courier service.
-Each package is represented as a node in a singly linked list, where every node contains the **package weight** in kilograms (an integer).

-Due to a processing error, the list of packages is in random order.
-Your goal is to rearrange the list so that the packages are sorted by their weight in **non-decreasing order**.
-You should use an efficient sorting algorithm to accomplish this.

----
+You are tasked with helping a library organize its book inventory.
+The library stores book records in a singly linked list, where each node represents a book, and the `data` field of the node stores the unique ID of the book (an integer).
+The library manager wants the books to be arranged in ascending order of their IDs to make searching for books more efficient.

+Due to memory constraints, you cannot use any additional data structures like arrays or vectors to sort the IDs.
+Design an efficient sorting algorithm to rearrange the linked list so that it satisfies the manager's requirement.

-## Input Format
+### Input Format:

-- A singly linked list where each node contains:
+- A singly linked list of `n` integers, where each integer represents the unique ID of a book.

-  - `weight` (integer): The weight of the package in kilograms.
+### Output Format:

-  - `next`: A pointer to the next node in the list.
+- A singly linked list sorted in ascending order of the book IDs.

-The input is the `head` of the linked list.

----

-## Output Format

-- Return the `head` of the sorted linked list, where the nodes are ordered by their `weight` in ascending order.

----

-## Examples

-**Input:**
+### Example:

+#### Input:

 ```
-7 3 9 1 14
+5 3 8 6 2 7 4 1
 ```

-**Output:**
+#### Output:

 ```
-1 3 7 9 14
+1 2 3 4 5 6 7 8
 ```

----

-## Time Complexity
+### Time Complexity:

-1. **Splitting the List:**
-   Each split operation divides the list into two halves.
-Since the list is divided repeatedly until we reach individual nodes, this takes \( O(\log n) \) operations.

-2. **Merging the Lists:**
-   Merging two sorted linked lists takes \( O(n) \), where \( n \) is the total number of nodes in the list.

-3. **Overall Time Complexity:**
-   Since merging is performed at every level of recursion, the total complexity is:
-   O(n log n)

----
+- **Average and Best Case**: `O(n log n)`
+- **Worst Case**: `O(n^2)` (for linked list with unbalanced partitions)

-## Space Complexity
+### Space Complexity:

-1. **Auxiliary Space:**
-   The recursion stack used during the splitting process requires \( O(\log n) \) space.

-2. **In-Place Merging:**
-   The merge operation does not require any extra space as it is performed in place.

-3. **Overall Space Complexity:**
-   O(log n)
+- `O(log n)` (for recursion stack in the Quick Sort algorithm)

+### Constraints:

+1. The linked list can contain up to `10,000` nodes.
+2. Do not use any additional data structures like arrays or vectors.
+3. The sorting should be done in-place.